 Design Thinking is more than just 'shop' class, making stuff and post-it notes.
 Key to teaching anything from Shakespeare to sums is how the teacher resources a Generative Topic.

-In order to gain more divergent thinking, the teacher has to think about planning a wider range of resources that relate to a genuinely divergent Generative Topic, both to gain breadth, depth and provide resources which open access to challenging topics to every learner.
+In order to gain more divergent thinking, an enticing 'essential question' or hook does not suffice.
+The teacher has to think about planning a wider range of resources that relate to a genuinely divergent Generative Topic, both to gain breadth, depth and provide resources which open access to challenging topics to every learner.
 Doing this needs a structure so that no stone of resourcing remains unturned.

 We've been working with schools in Europe, Asia, Australia and North America on how to generate divergent Generative Topics and then resource them effectively.
 In many schools starting out with this divergent thinking approach to curriculum coverage, teachers found that their students would hit difficulties in a number of scenarios